MrGrappleMan/Fynelium-NT/README.md

 1. File Explorer tweaks for advanced and convenient file handling
 2. The all new Spacedrive for modern file management
-3. Subtler animations to not slow you down
+3. Subtler animations to not slow you down, yet keep the expe
 4. [Komorebi rice 🍉](https://lgug2z.github.io/komorebi/)
 5. Updates interfere less with your experience
 6. Reduction of unnecessary information, suggestions and advertisements
-7. Smooth scrolling and minor anti-aliasing
+7. Smooth scrolling and anti-aliasing of text
 8. Custom Bibata cursors
 *.
 Optional tweaks for potato PCs